 Tenants may look to the common law doctrine of frustration where the lease provides no express option for early termination.
 To terminate a lease or any other commercial contract by frustration, a party has to prove that there is some form of illegality or failure of common purpose that renders performance of the lease/contract impossible or so radically different from the parties’ expectations that termination is justified.
 Importantly, however, the doctrine operates within very narrow confines.
 The courts will not lightly relieve parties of their contractual obligations and the bar for a successful frustration claim is high.

 It is possible, in light of the scale of the outbreak and the unique underlying economic context, that the impact of the Coronavirus could, depending on the facts of individual cases, find successful frustration claims.
 However, potential claimants could face arguments that public health issues were not so far outside the parties’ contemplation at the time the lease was granted that they could not have negotiated lease terms to allocate any associated risks; and that any inability to occupy premises would be for a short period of time only (when compared with the term of the lease), rather than a permanent arrangement.
 In addition, it is especially difficult to successfully argue for frustration in the case of a lease, because a lease affords a tenant the benefit of the demised premises whether or not the tenant wishes to make use of it, plus there usually remains the possibility of the tenant assigning or subletting .

 Can a Landlord forfeit the lease and evict the tenant for non-payment of rent?

 Along with other unprecedented measures to protect the public and the economy, the UK government announced on 23 March 2020 that commercial landlords are to be precluded from forfeiting commercial leases and evicting the tenant for non-payment of rent.
-This measure has been extended until 31 December 2020 and then further to 30 June 2021.
+This measure was subsequently extended until 31 December 2020 and then further to 30 June 2021.
 On 16 June 2021, the Government announced its intention to extend this moratorium by a further 9 months until 25 March 2022.